By Abby Vinas

-Hydrogen peroxide can have an immediate effect on the appearance of acne blemishes, but it’s important to understand what contributes to a breakout to determine the role of hydrogen peroxide for pimples and acne.
+When using hydrogen peroxide for acne, it can have an immediate effect on the appearance of acne blemishes.
+However, it’s important to understand what contributes to a breakout to determine the role of hydrogen peroxide on pimples and acne.

 The sebaceous glands, hidden right underneath the surface of the skin, produce a substance known as sebum.
 This oily substance is essential for keeping our skin smooth, supple, and moisturized, and is expelled through the pores connected to hair follicles.
 Should these glands produce an excess amount of sebum, the sticky solution can fill up the pores and combine with dead skin cells and P. acnes bacteria, causing a plug to form.
 Once infection sets in, a pimple is formed.

-Hydrogen peroxide on acne can combat bacterial infection.
+Using hydrogen peroxide for acne can combat bacterial infection.
 The peroxide oxidizes when applied to skin tissue, meaning it releases its oxygen atom.
 This oxidization forms a volatile environment for any bacterium present; this means P. acnes cannot survive.
 As the bacteria dies off, the blemish is given the chance to heal.

 Peroxides are peeling agents.
 They can remove the outer layer of the skin, serving as a chemical exfoliator by exposing a new layer of soft, clean skin, while simultaneously fading old acne scars and blemishes.